BenjaminWills/programming-notes/CDP_training/cdp.md

 3. Diagnostig - using the data to find out `what is happening now`
 4. Predictive analysis - using the data to find out `what is likely to happen`
 5. Perscriptive analysis - using the data to find out `what should we do`

+### Data archiving

+The data is removed from all active uage, and is moved to `cold` storage.
+This is for a few reasons:

+- `Compliance` - dependent on the companies compliance rules
+- `cost savings` - `cold` storage is much cheaper than hot storage
+- `strategic business purposes` - viewing historical data to compare and gain insights on pesent data